 Hardware-Software integration

 Advanced validation tools and measurement systems for microelectronics and electronic-based systems

+Education and training

 The achievements of this IPCEI will be measured in an increased European manufacturing footprint within the global microelectronics and communications technologies industry, and in an increase of European IP ownership by strong design competencies to further enable for Europe’s digital decade.
 To achieve this, we need significant investments in the entire value chain ensure best performance, lifetime, safety and security of electronic-based systems e.g. in mobility or telecommunications or environmental monitoring applications.
 Based on the needs of industry from automotive to telecom to MedTech/Life Sciences, this requires continued alignment across industry sectors, including co-working models with centres of competence and research.